aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 This is enough for MVP tenancy and billing guardrails while you postpone full user auth/JWT.

-## 5. Step Four: Build an Operator UI, Not Just API Docs
+## 5. step four: build an operator UI, not just API docs

 A production MVP needs internal and customer-facing operability.
 The HTMX server-rendered UI here gives: